Teoscar Hernández Preview, Player Props: Mariners vs. Royals

 Teoscar Hernández At The Plate

-- Hernandez is batting .304 with one homer during his last games and is on a four-game hitting streak.
+- Hernandez enters this game on a five-game hitting streak.
+In his last games, he's hitting .375 with three homers.

-- Hernandez has picked up a hit in 63.8% of his 127 games this year, with more than one hit in 27.6% of those games.
+- Hernandez has reached base via a hit in 82 games this year (of 128 played), and had multiple hits in 36 of those games.

-- Hernandez has had at least one RBI in 35.4% of his games this season (45 of 127), with more than one RBI 20 times (15.7%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 35.9% of his games this season, Hernandez has had at least one RBI.
+He's picked up more than one in 16.4% and driven in three or more of his team's runs in four contests.

-- He has scored in 47 of 127 games this season, and more than once 6 times.
+- He has scored in 48 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.